LarrowZurb/arma3-2d-mask-overlay/README.md

 * Optimize the code to have less impact on the client
 * Create a singleplayer version of this script

+## Lessons learned:
+* gasmask.sqf and unit_init.sqf had functions with the same name "fnc_overlay".
+This essentially froze the script, keep that in mind if you modify this script.

 ## Credits for the original script to ALIAS.
 https://steamcommunity.com/sharedfiles/filedetails/?id=909790601